-In her role as fitness director at The Seagate Country Club, Madeline Burger uses her expertise in exercise and nutrition to help members set and achieve healthier lifestyle goals.
+In her role as fitness director at The Seagate Country Club, Madeline Sperber uses her expertise in exercise and nutrition to help members set and achieve healthier lifestyle goals.
 Madeline’s background as a certified personal trainer (CPT) and as a degreed physical therapist assistant (PTA) gives her a wealth of knowledge, which she eagerly shares during private stretching sessions, and group and one-on-one personal training.

 In addition, Madeline coordinates classes in aerobics, water aerobics, yoga, and Zumba, and is certified in mat Pilates.
 This wide range of skills is instrumental in helping club members establish effective workout routines they will enjoy and continue to follow on their own.